-This guide details the assembly and mounting of the FalconClaw FC-PVS14 night vision monocular.
-It covers attaching the J-arm and helmet mount, highlighting the importance of a minimum 1800 FOM for monocular performance.
-The presenter, demonstrating high expertise, also touches on features like the IR illuminator and battery life.
+This guide details the installation and basic use of the FalconClaw FC-PVS14 night vision monocular.
+It covers attaching the dovetail J-arm and mounting the unit to a helmet.
+The video emphasizes the importance of a minimum 1800 FOM for monocular performance and discusses battery life and IR illuminator usage.
+Instruction comes from a source with high authority on tactical gear.

 Gun Laws by State